 Caitlin Clark WNBA Finals odds

-Just a week after the NCAA Tournament's conclusion, Clark was made the No. 1 pick in the WNBA Draft by the Indiana Fever, where she's teaming with 2023 Rookie of the Year Aliyah Boston, among other young talents, to build towards a title chase.
+Just a week after the NCAA Tournament's conclusion, Caitlin Clark was made the No. 1 pick in the WNBA Draft by the Indiana Fever, where she's teaming with fellow All-Star Aliyah Boston, among other young talents, to build towards a title chase.

-But public money ambitiously piling on Clark may have inflated the Fever's prospects, as Indiana's gotten off to a terrible 1-6 start, and while Clark's shown flashes and overall been impressive — especially for a rookie that every team is game-planning for — the Fever certainly haven't come out blazing as many had expected.
+But public money ambitiously piling on Clark may have inflated the Fever's prospects, as Indiana's well behind the pace at 11-15.
+While Clark's shown flashes and overall been impressive — especially for a rookie that every team is game-planning for — the Fever, even after rebounding from a slow start, still don't look like true contenders.

 Covers WNBA betting tools